Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctor Nguyen Tuan Hai, Safpo/Potec Vaccination System, recommends that people, if possible, should get vaccinated against rabies before being exposed.

 One concern about rabies vaccines is side effects, especially effects on the nervous system and memory.
-However, according to Dr. Hai, rabies vaccines are now produced using modern technology and do not cause side effects like the old generation of vaccines.
+However, according to Dr. Hai, rabies vaccines today are produced using modern technology and do not cause side effects like the old generation of vaccines.

 The new generation rabies vaccine is produced using fractional centrifugation technique, minimizing impurities and not using mercury preservatives (thimerosal), so it does not adversely affect the health of users.

 The Ministry of Health recommends that people should not be subjective about rabies.
 Get vaccinated against rabies in time to protect yourself and the community.
-Health agencies and local authorities also need to strengthen propaganda and education for people about rabies prevention, especially in remote areas where vaccination rates are low and the situation of stray dogs is not controlled.
+Health agencies and local authorities also need to strengthen propaganda and education for people on rabies prevention, especially in remote areas where vaccination rates are low and the situation of stray dogs is not controlled.

 Source: https://baodautu.vn/tu-vong-vi-benh-dai-do-gia-dinh-chu-quan-khong-tiem-vac-xin-d232063.html